 What is a Dissertation?

-A dissertation is a final year project and is a form of assessment that is very different from any other assessments that a university requires from the student in an academic year.
-In a dissertation, the responsibility of learning lies with the student and he has to present his findings on a particular subject and also discuss the outcome of the study.
+A dissertation is a final-year project and is a form of assessment that is very different from any other assessments that a university requires from the student in an academic year.
+In a dissertation, the responsibility of learning lies with the student; he has to present his findings on a particular subject and discuss the study's outcome.

-Dissertation writing and thesis writing are both, specialised writing tasks.
+Dissertation writing and thesis writing are both, specialized writing tasks.
 Students need to follow proper steps to write them correctly.
 Understanding the difference between the two is vital to spearhead any of the two tasks.
-The definition of dissertations according to the universities in the UK, it is a specialised form of writing that involves an extensive reading and an independent research at the undergraduate or the postgraduate level.
+The definition of a dissertation according to the universities in the UK, is a specialized form of writing that involves extensive reading and independent research at the undergraduate or postgraduate level.

 What is a Thesis?

-A thesis, stating in simple words is a long essay that a student presents for the procurement of his or her degree after an extensive personal research on the subject.
+thesis, stated in simple words is a long essay that a student presents for the procurement of his or her degree after extensive personal research on the subject.
 A thesis is the result of the student’s personal research and not the literary books.

 Dissertation

-The definition of dissertation in the UK and the world is a little different.
+The dissertation definition in the UK and the world is a little different.
 In the UK a dissertation is asked also at the graduate level but in the rest of the world, a dissertation is generally required at the PhD level.
-Following are some of the features of dissertation:
+Following are some of the features of the dissertation:

 • It is based on critical thinking rather than experimental data.